VanshikaTanwar/Analog_multiplier/README.md

   Fig.4: Custom compilier
 </p>

-<b>• Synopsys Primewave:</b></br>
-&emsp;PrimeWave™ Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.
-This tool helped in various types of simulations of the above designed circuit.

 <b>• Synopsys 28nm PDK:</b></br>
 &emsp;The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.